LearnShareApp/learn-share-backend/Readme.md

 You can see all handlers in my swagger: http://adoe.ru:81/swagger/index.html (or http://localhost:81/swagger/index.html for local start) But for shure i describe handlers also here:
-Here’s a concise tree-structured description of the API handlers:
+Here's a concise tree-structured description of the API handlers:

 ``` go
 API Handlers